pimbrouwers/Donald/README.md

 ## Key Features

-Donald is a well-tested library, with pleasant ergonomics that aims to make working with [ADO.NET](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/ado-net-overview) a little bit more succinct.
+Donald is a well-tested library, with pleasant ergonomics that aims to make working with [ADO.NET](https://docs.microsoft.com/en-us/dotnet/framework/data/adonet/ado-net-overview) *a lot more* succinct.
 It is an entirely generic abstraction, and will work with all ADO implementations.

-Functional wrappers are available for all the `IDbCommand` methods: `ExecuteNonQuery()`, `ExecuteScalar()` & `ExecuteReader()` and a full-suite of `IDataReader` extension methods to make retrieving values safer and more direct.
+The library is delivered as a computation expression responsible for building `IDbCommand` instances, which is executed using one of two modules, `DbConn` and `DbTran`, aptly named for the relevant workflow being used.

+Two sets of type [extensions](#reading-values) for `IDataReader` are included to make manual object mapping a lot easier.

 > If you came looking for an ORM, this is not your light saber.
 And may the force be with you.

-Key features:
+## Design Goals

-- Generic, supports all ADO implementations.
+- Support all ADO implementations.
-- A natural DSL for interacting with databases.
+- Provide a [natural DSL](#quick-start) for interacting with databases.
-- Full async support.
+- Enable asynchronuos workflows.
-- Explicit error flow control.
+- Provide explicit error flow control.
-- `IDataReader` extensions to make mapping easier.
+- Make object mapping easier easier.

 ## Getting Started